ZigZagT/Dubuntu/README.md

 > `ssh root@127.0.0.1`

-If you desired to use ssh, put your ssh key in `authorized_keys` before build the vm.
+If you desired to use ssh, replace the `authorized_keys` with your own keys before build the vm.

 ## What's inside

-- basic ubuntu environment with apt package manager and kernel 4.9.4
+- Ubuntu 16.04 kernel 4.9.4
 - lsb
 - ssh server
 - oh my zsh